 - a.
 Maintain control of its national Claims Officer, OOs, data analysts, and FR pressure calibration labs. - b.
 Have responsibility for the integrity and accuracy of data that it ratifies. - c.
 Maintain a list of position recorders (PRs) that it accepts or has tested.
 Approval documents for PRs that comply with the Sporting Code will be posted on the IGC website by GFAC. - d.
-Modify IGC record forms to incorporate national-only record types, and may maintain a national turn point list. - e.
-Maintain a badge claim form and registers of national badge leg, badge, record, and FAI diploma flight achievement. - f.
-Transmit to the FAI data on completed Diamond badges and Diploma flights.
+Transmit to the FAI data on completed Diamond badges and Diploma flights. - e.
+Submit notice of record claims to the FAI (see SC3-3.5), prepare and forward complete record claim documentation to reach the FAI within the normal time limit of 120 days. - f.
+Modify IGC record forms to incorporate national-only record types, and may maintain a national turn point list. - g.
+Maintain a badge claim form and registers of national badge leg, badge, FAI Diploma, and record flight achievement.

-1.3 NAC - recommended practices
+1.3 NAC - Recommended Practices

 - a.
-OO appointment and training NACs should establish requirements for becoming an OO, such as holding a Silver badge as a minimum or having an association with the sport for some minimum time.
-It is useful to issue guidance material, self-help tests, etc. to assist new OOs gain knowledge of the Code and allow experienced OOs to stay current on changes to the rules. - b.
-OO control and tracking As a minimum, each NAC should maintain a list of its current OOs and their contact information, enabling the distribution of information on changes to badge and record procedures or national factors that will influence badge and record flights. - c.
-Preliminary review of claim In the interest of efficient processing of record and badge claims, a NAC may allow specified persons to perform a "first look" review of e-mailed flight data and pertinent scanned documents, if any, such as a paper declaration.
-The .igc file(s) for a flight should be submitted to the Claims Officer by the OO soon after the flight as an obvious problem may then be noted that could shorten or eliminate processing time and effort.
-This preliminary review can be performed at the level of the Claims Officer or a NAC-appointed data analyst.
-Badge claims may also be prescreened at the club level by an experienced OO, which can reduce a Claims Officer's workload by correcting errors in a claim form or not forwarding invalid ones. - d.
+OO appointment and training Establish requirements for becoming an OO, such as holding a Silver badge as a minimum or having an association with the sport for some minimum time.
+It is useful to issue guidance/training material, self-help tests, etc. to assist new OOs gain knowledge of the Code and allow experienced OOs to stay current on changes to the rules. - b.
+OO control and tracking Maintain a list of current OOs and their contact information, enabling the distribution of information on changes to badge and record procedures or national factors that will influence badge and record flights. - c.
+Preliminary review of claim In the interest of efficient processing of record and badge claims, allow specified persons to make a preliminary review of flight data so that an obvious problem may then be noted that could shorten or eliminate processing time and effort.
+Badge claims may be pre-screened at the club level by an experienced "senior" OO, which can also reduce a Claims Officer's work load by correcting errors in a claim form or not forwarding invalid ones. - d.
 NAC jurisdiction The relationship between an "organizing NAC" and a "controlling NAC" is given in SC3-4.1.
-A claim by a pilot who is a member of another NAC must be certified by the OO who has been approved in writing by the host country (controlling) NAC.
+A claim by a pilot who is a member of another NAC must be certified by the OO who, prior to the flight, has been approved in writing by the host country (controlling) NAC (SC3-4.1b).
 The OO shall send the completed claim to the controlling NAC for a check for compliance with national aeronautical rules who, in turn, will forward the claim to the organizing NAC.

-An OO who is a member of another NAC wishing to ratify badge claims must apply to the host NAC for permission to act within its jurisdiction.
-Simple e-mail communication between the host NAC's National Claims Officer and the foreign OO is suggested.
-The host NAC may require that the OO has some minimum level of local knowledge for such approval.
+An OO who is a member of another NAC wishing to act on badge or record claims must apply to the host NAC for permission to act within its jurisdiction.
+Simple e-mail communication between the host NAC's National Claims Officer and the foreign OO is suggested; however, the host NAC is under no obligation to accept such a request.
+They may require that the OO have some minimum level of local knowledge for such approval.